Uncanny Tales (Canadian pulp magazine)

-Uncanny Tales was a Canadian science fiction pulp magazine edited by Melvin R. Colby that ran from November 1940 to September 1943.
+Uncanny Tales was a Canadian weird fiction and science fiction pulp magazine edited by Melvin R. Colby that ran from November 1940 to September 1943.
 It was created in response to the wartime reduction of imports on British and American science fiction pulp magazines.
 Initially, it contained stories only from Canadian authors, with much of its contents supplied by Thomas P. Kelley.
 Within a few issues, Colby began to obtain reprint rights to American stories from Donald A. Wollheim and Sam Moskowitz.
-Wollheim's and Moskowitz's later accounts of the relationship with Colby differ.
+The later accounts of Wollheim and Moskowitz regarding the relationship with Colby differ.
 Moskowitz reported that he found out via an acquaintance of Wollheim's that Wollheim had persuaded Colby to stop buying Moskowitz's submissions.
 Paper shortages forced the magazine to shut down after less than three years.
 Copies are now extremely rare.